 About the study

-We have an established engagement and consultation strategy including a National Advisory Board comprised of state and federal government and peak body representatives, and an International Technical Expert Panel comprised of leading academics and methodologists.
+We established engagement and consultation strategy including a National Advisory Board comprised of state and federal government and peak body representatives, and an International Technical Expert Panel comprised of leading academics and methodologists.

 - Thorough review of international peer reviewed literature, including pilot work conducted by the chief investigators, to identify gold standard methodological approaches and instruments.